 As discussed above, the current contribution rates are not sufficient to support the benefit structure of the System.
-In addition, the System is currently deferring \$89 million in investment losses not yet recognized in the funded status of the System.
-We strongly encourage the System to open a dialogue with the City about what steps should be taken to put the System back on a path of sustainability.
+We strongly encourage the System to continue its dialogue with the City about what steps should be taken to put the System back on a path of sustainability.
 These steps could include increased contributions (member and/or City), changes to the benefits structure or a combination of both.
 There is no immediate danger of the System not being able to meet its benefit payment obligations.
-However, the dialogue with the City should begin sooner rather than later in order to ensure that any necessary changes are incorporated during the 2021 legislative session.
+However, the dialogue with the City should produce a resolution sooner rather than later in order to ensure that any necessary changes are incorporated during the 2021 legislative session.